 He moved to London the following year, and joined Addison Corporate Marketing as an Account Executive and later Account Manager.
 Andrew provided support to the investor relations teams of various clients, including Anglo American, Vodafone, The Premier League, Visa and WPP.

-With six years’ experience in corporate financial communications, Andrew fled the UK and returned to South Africa to join The Airplane Factory.
-He started as the tea boy and book keeper, later becoming sales and marketing manager.
-Having developed a passion for business, flying and adventure, Andrew now heads up The Airplane Factory.
-He oversees Sales, Marketing, New Business Development, Finance and Operations both locally and internationally, and is the Accountable Manager of the company.
+With six years’ experience in corporate financial communications, Andrew left the UK and returned to South Africa to join Sling Aircraft.
+He started as the tea boy and book keeper, later becoming Sales and Marketing Manager.
+Having developed a passion for business, flying and adventure, Andrew now heads up Sling Aircraft.
+He oversees Sales, Marketing, New Business Development, Finance and Operations both locally and internationally, and is the Managing Director of the company.